Tech giants such as Google, Facebook seek to defer Indian digital tax - sources

 Google is particularly concerned that it will not be able to swiftly identify countries where advertising arrangements were in place to target Indian users, increasing technological and compliance requirements, according to one of the sources.
 "Everyone is grappling.
 In the current downturn, the focus is on protecting the business hit due to coronavirus," said the source who works for a global technology company and described the tax as a "big, big headache".

-Google and Amazon declined to comment, while Facebook did not respond to Reuters queries.
-India's finance ministry also did not respond.
+Google, Amazon and Facebook declined to comment.
+India's finance ministry did not respond to Reuters queries.
 INDIA-U.S. TENSIONS

 The extent of possible compliance disruptions caused by the tax, a so-called equalisation levy, was not immediately clear, nor was how much India could garner from the tax.
 Indruj Rai, a partner at law firm Khaitan & Co, said the government's move appeared aimed at taxing foreign companies which had a significant local client base but were billing them through their offshore, or foreign, units.